 When your skin is damaged by things like sun or pollution, your body produces free radicals.
 Free radicals are atoms that have an uneven number of electrons.
 The uneven number is what makes them unstable.
 To become stable, the atoms steal electrons from other stable atoms.
 When this happens, it can cause permanent damage to your skin.
 You start to see premature signs of aging like wrinkles, fine lines and age spots.
 Antioxidants, like vitamins C and E, fight aging by destroying the free radicals that destroy your collagen supply.
 They work by donating an electron to the unstable atom to make it stable.
-Learn more in our post, What are antioxidants?
-Why use them on skin?
+Learn more in our post, Antioxidants | What They Are + Why Your Skin Needs Them.

 With age and sun exposure, your body's ability to make collagen decreases, leading to wrinkles.
 Vitamin C has been proven to stimulate new collagen formation and minimize fine lines, scars, and wrinkles.

 Eating a diet high in Vitamin E is just one way to protect yourself from free radicals.
-When applied topically, it works directly on your skin cells, neutralizing free radicals in the skin and preventing many signs of aging.
+When it's applied to your skin, it works directly on your skin cells, neutralizing free radicals in skin and preventing many signs of aging.

 Where to Get Vitamin E

-There are vitamin E sunscreens, after-sun products, creams, lotions and serums.
-The best anti-aging products contain at least 1%.
-Vitamin E creams will help to minimize your skin's roughness, wrinkles, and facial lines.
+3. Skincare Products with Vitamin E. Vitamin E creams will help to minimize your skin's roughness, wrinkles, and facial lines.
 It will also help your skin to retain its natural moisturizers.
 Like vitamin C, vitamin E's main function in skin care is to protect against sun damage.

-Skin care products that contain both vitamins E and C are more effective than those that contain only one of these vitamins.
+Skin care products that contain both vitamins C and E are more effective than those that contain only one of these vitamins.

-Combine Vitamins C and E With Ferulic Acid
+Combine Vitamins C and E

 When applied together, vitamins C and E act as a natural form of sun protection.
 Together they have greater effectiveness than either vitamin does alone.
 Therefore, even if some of the vitamin C in a product is degraded or oxidized, the remainder works better in the presence of vitamin E.